All Episodes

 Elon Musk revisited Kamala Harris's old call to suspend Trump from Twitter and the platform.

-You know, we have this montage we played last week of Tim Walls and AOC and Hillary Clinton, and we'll show you it all of it on Hannity tonight.
+You know, we have this montage we played last week of Tim Walls and AOC and Hillary Clinton, and we'll show you all of it on Hannity tonight.

-Nine Eastern on the Fox News Channel.
+Nine Easton on the Fox News channel.

 But you have Marvel actor Mark Ruffalo ranting the U.S. will soon be living under the Taliban.

-Um obviously don't know anything about television.
+They obviously don't know anything about television.

 I don't know what Gavin Newsom is doing either.